cas-e/JetsProject/README.md

 Even for a small number of nodes like 10, we end up with 45 different connections when we connect them maximally.
 That would be a lot of connections to keep in our head as we work!

-I already found separation of concerns valuable in this the small case of this project, and it seems like it may become a lot more valuable as the programs I try to write become larger.
+I already found separation of concerns valuable in this the small case of this project, and it seems like it may become a lot more valuable as the programs I try to write become larger, at least according to the above analysis.
 I think these sorts of organizational benefits were the main lesson I learned in this exercise.

 ## Extra

-One fun extra note: we can clean up the previous functions a little by relating them in a single equation:
+One fun extra note: we can clean up the previous functions a little by reformulating them like so:

 ~~~
 max_connections = (min_connections)?
 ~~~

 Where `?` is the sum `1+2+3...+n`.
 The `?` operator is called "terminal" and was introduced by Knuth \[2\], who has named this operator perfectly.
-Notice: factorial multiplies all the factors `1*2*...n` and is denoted `!` while terminal adds all the terms `1+2+...n` and is denoted `?`
+Notice: factorial multiplies all the factors `1*2*...*n` and is denoted `!` while terminal adds all the terms `1+2+...+n` and is denoted `?`

-With Knuth's notation we can now answer, "how many connections can we possibly fit into this design?" by simply `max=min?`
+With Knuth's notation we can now answer, "how many connections can we possibly fit into this design?" by simply stating `max=min?`

 ## References / Resources